crummie5/blog/content/freshycalls.md

 We already have the extraction, yet what about the execution?
 Could this be detected?

-At first we didn't think sycall executions could be registered/detected, but in fact ETW can do the job.
+At first we didn't think syscall executions could be registered/detected, but in fact ETW can do the job.
 However, we didn't find a way to detect if an execution was done MANUALLY or if it was a regular legitimate one.

 While researching about this topic I ended up on the ScyllaHide repo and saw that they had a function that seemed to detect manual syscalls [here](https://github.com/x64dbg/ScyllaHide/blob/master/HookLibrary/HookedFunctions.cpp#L176-L187).
 They were using something I didn't know at that time called InstrumentationCallback.